Skip to main content

 Tasks of the sector skills councils:

-• they give an expert opinion on the registration of a vocational training programme requirement
+• they give an expert opinion on the registration of a vocational training programme requirements

 • They make suggestions:

-• for the duration of the vocational training, training and outcome requirements, the content of textbooks and other study aids;
+• for the duration of the vocational training, the programme outcomes based standards and requirements, the content of textbooks and other study aids

 • to operate the vocational training system;